parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 [Providers](providers.md) can be conditionally linked into the service as described in the [Parsec build](build_run.md) documentation.

-Like the `client` folder, the `provider` folder is also a key extension point for partner contributors.
+The `providers` folder is also a key extension point for partner contributors.
 This project eagerly welcomes contributions of new providers in order to connect the service with the security facilities of host platforms and extend the ecosystem.

 It is not necessary for providers to be written in Rust.
 A provider must be written in Rust in order to be statically linked into the core service and hence to reside within the same running process.